brettellebi/somites/book/Period_intercept_with_DB.Rmd

-# Association testing with only AU microscope
+# Association testing with only DB microscope

 ## Load libraries and variables